 Geoffrey Taylor Kilts - on the lower stretch of the Royal Mile, close to John Knox’s house.
 As well as a great selection of traditional tartans, this shop incorporates 21st Century Kilts- set up by the owner’s son, Howie who now produces kilts in everything from denim to pink silk and also has his own store on Thistle Street.
 Customers include Robbie Williams and Vin Diesel!

 St. Stephen’s Street/North West Circus Place/Raeburn Place: Stockbridge area- a lovely collection of streets with a selection of shops which sell anything from antique jewellery, second hand clothes, to retro-furniture and interiors.
-In particular check out Jeffrey Interiors, Dick’s Menswear and Annie Smith Jewellery over the bridge on Raeburn Place- she designs and makes a great selection of contemporary Scottish silver and gold jewellery.
+In particular check out Jeffrey Interiors, Those Were the Days (gorgeous vintage clothing), Dick’s Menswear and Annie Smith Jewellery over the bridge on Raeburn Place- she designs and makes a great selection of contemporary Scottish silver and gold jewellery.

 Victoria Street- a downhill walk from just off the Royal Mile (near the GeorgeIVBridge crossroads).
 Here you’ll find a host of small, quirky shops and cafes- from clothes to antiques and lots in between.
 Check out Walker Slater menswear for amazing bespoke Scottish suiting.
 At the bottom, wander into the Grassmarket where you’ll also find some gems.
 Look out for Hawick Cashmere if you’re feeling rich and want to take home a special sweater!

-St Mary’s Street/Jeffrey Street - these streets meet each other at an intersection near the bottom of the Royal Mile- a good mix of quirky shops- jewellery, retro, clothing, flowers, gift shops (drop in to ‘Present’ on St Mary’s St for the perfect little something- and say hi to my friend Kiaz!).
+St Mary’s Street/Jeffrey Street - these streets meet each other at an intersection near the bottom of the Royal Mile- a good mix of quirky shops- jewellery, retro, clothing, flowers, gift shops.

 Causewayside - on the south side of the city, just past the Meadows (park) this is a great street for antiques- furniture and knick-knacks- if you’re an enthusiast, it might be worth the trip!